-The functional currency of the Company is Hong Kong dollar ("HK\$") while the consolidated financial statements are presented in Malaysian Ringgit ("RM").
-The directors consider that it is more appropriate to adopt RM as the Group's and the Company's presentation currency as RM is the functional currency of one of the Company's major operating subsidiaries.
+The functional currency of the Company is Hong Kong dollars ("HK\$") while its financial statements are presented in Malaysian Ringgit ("RM"), as in the opinion of the directors of the Company, it presents more relevant information to the management who monitors the performance and financial position of the Group based on RM.
 All values are rounded to the nearest thousand (RM'000) except when otherwise indicated.